 Business Studies

 Students will explore two major areas of business – Financial Management and Marketing.
-Although intertwined with each other, these business pathways have distinct processes and promote the organization, the management and the innovation required to succeed in business in the real world.
-The introductory level of Business Studies will familiarize the student with both areas and give the students the general knowledge and prerequisites to continue into personalized pathways of interest within the business world.
-As well, students will learn the value in quality customer service and money handling techniques while operating the school store.
-In the intermediate and advanced levels of the course, students will chose the personalized pathway that most suites their abilities and/or interests.
+Although intertwined, these business pathways have distinct processes and promote the organization, management, and innovation required to succeed in business in the real world.
+The introductory level of Business Studies will familiarize students with both areas and provide them with general knowledge and prerequisites to continue into personalized pathways of interest within the business world.
+Students will also learn the value of quality customer service and money-handling techniques while operating the school store.
+In the intermediate and advanced levels of the course, students will choose the personalized pathway that most suits their abilities and/or interests.
 These courses will lead to a much deeper understanding of a particular area of business and prepare the students for entry into the business world.

 Introductory Business Studies